zammad/zammad-documentation/console/dangerzone-for-experts.rst

 To use this feature, just replace ``{destination-mail-address}`` with the e-mail address of the user you want to merge the references into.
 Replace ``{source-mail-address}`` with the e-mail address of the user the references shall come from.

 ..
-Warning:: The below command changes references, especially for Karma-Entries this might lead to problems.
+Warning:: The below command changes references.
+This might lead to problems.
-  These errors are **no Bugs**, if you need technical advice, please feel free to use the `Community <https://community.zammad.org>`_.
+  These errors are **no Bugs** as this is an experimental (not yet official) function.
+If you need technical advice, please feel free to use the `Community <https://community.zammad.org>`_.

 ::